Artemisia Gentileschi Biography | Oil Paintings

 Artemisia Gentileschi produced at least six versions of this story Judith Slaying Holofernes, and, although the theme was popular with other female artists of the time, hers was undoubtedly the goriest.
 This has often been ascribed to a trauma in her own life for, at the age of 19, she claimed that she was raped by an artist from her father's workshop.
 A five-month trial ensued, during which Artemisia Gentileschi was tortured with thumbscrews in order to 'verify' her evidence.

 In an era when women painters were not easily accepted by the artistic community or patrons, she was the first woman to become a member of the Accademia di Arte del Disegno in Florence.
-That she was a woman painting in the seventeenth century and that she was raped and participated in prosecuting the rapist, long overshadowed her achievements as an artist.
+As talented as she was, that she was a woman painting in the seventeenth century and that she was raped and participated in prosecuting the attacker, long eclipsed her accomplishments as an artist.

-Feminist studies increased the interest toward Artemisia's artistic work and life.
-Such studies underlined her suffering of rape and subsequent mistreatment, and the expressive strength of her paintings of biblical heroines, in which the women are interpreted as willing to manifest their rebellion against their condition.
+Feminist studies in Universities increased the interest toward Artemisia's artistic work and life.
+Such studies underlined her suffering of rape and consequent abuse she lived with, and the expressive quality of her paintings of biblical heroines with women willing to manifest their resistance to their conditions.